There are multiple types of mergers including horizontal, vertical, conglomerate, and concentric.

 So, let's start with definition and meaning.

-In simple terms, a horizontal merger is when two companies in the same industry (meaning they sell similar products/services in the market) come together.
+Horizontal merger happens when two companies in the same industry (eg. they sell similar products/services in the market) come together.
 The larger thinking behind this type of merger is that the companies together are worth more than they are separate; some practitioners like to express this added value by saying in these cases 1 + 1 equals more than two.

 Horizontal mergers work on the basis that two companies that produce nearly identical products stand to gain from the benefits of scale that come when they merge.

 In the most successful cases of horizontal mergers, this means that extra value can be generated at every part of the company’s value chain, from the supply chain where the bigger company can avail of bigger discounts, right through to the end customer, where it now has a much larger customer base.

 While there can be various reasons for a horizontal merger, the most common include:

 Reduced competition equals a larger market share and power over pricing (see Exon/Mobil example below)